passosleo/keep-my-notes/README.md

 ## Keep My Notes
 A simple sticky notes application made with browser data persistence.
-I was developed with React to practice project structuring, routing, custom hooks and styling with Styled Components.
+It was developed with React to practice project structuring, routing, custom hooks and styling with Styled Components.

 ## Technologies
 * [ReactJS](https://react.dev/)